DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - then, logical and technical controls provide protection against logical attacks and exploits
       - then, physical controls provide protection against real-world physical attacks against facilities and devices
 - 1.10.5 Applicable types of controls (e.g., preventive, detective, corrective)
-  - **🔥Administrative**: the policies and procedures defined by an org's security policy and other regulations or requirements
+  - **🔥Administrative**: the policies and procedures defined by an org's security policy and other regulations or requirements.
+Administrative controls are sometimes referred to as management controls.
+They are the policies or procedures defined by an organization's security program.
+Administrative controls include hiring processes, background checks, data classification requirements, data labeling, security awareness, and training.
   - **🔥Physical**: security mechanisms focused on providing protection to the facility and real world objects
   - **🔥Preventive**: a preventive or preventative control is deployed to thwart or stop unwanted or unauthorized activity from occurring
   - **🔥Deterrent**: a deterrent control is deployed to discourage security policy violations; deterrent and preventative controls are similar, but deterrent controls often depend on individuals being convinced not to take an unwanted action